CNC Machine Tools

 STEP 1: DESIGN

 Design can be done in many applications (Rhinoceros, AutoCAD, Illustrator, SolidWorks, Sketch Up, etc.).
 2d cutting requires only 2d line drawings.
 2d cut parts should have each part represented as a single closed curve, path or polyline.
-Be sure your lines meet exactly at endpoints and there are no duplicate, intersecting or overlapping lines.
+Things to check on your file before submitting; your lines meet exactly at endpoints and there are no duplicate, intersecting or overlapping lines, lines are all on the same C-plane.
 3d machining requires a polygonal mesh, a surface or solid model.
-All files should be scaled to the actual size and units of the output that you require.
+All files should be scaled to the actual size and units of the output that you require, save file in inch units.

 STEP 2: TOOL PATH

 Tool-paths need to be generated to program the machine to cut your part.
 We use RhinoCAM which is a plug-in that works within Rhinoceros.
-We have 20 floating seats of RhinoCAM which are located in the Material Lab and are available in computer lab.
+We have 20 floating seats of RhinoCAM which are available in computer lab.
 Rhino will import geometry from most 2D and 3D software programs.
 The three most commonly used operations in RhinoCAM are profiling (cutting), horizontal roughing (rough cutting of surfaces) and parallel finishing (finish cutting of 3d surfaces).
-RhinoCAM print and video tutorials should be helpful in using the plug-in to generate tool paths.
+To learn how to use RhinoCAM to generate tool paths, see tutorials here: video

 A great RhinoCAM guide can be found here: http://mecsoft.com/rhinocam-mill/